planetfederal/workshops/workshops/data_configs/sphinx/source/raster.rst

 On the other hand, if tiles are too big the advantage of tiling is lost.
 A tile size of approximately 0.5-1GB is a reasonable solution for optimum file management and reducing the total number of tiles required.

 Creating a tiled scheme with several files does not make the inner tiles redundant.
-Inner tiling supports the creation of larger tile files, which eventually will increase performance, so inner tiling should be used also when using a tiled scheme of files.
+Inner tiling supports the creation of larger tile files, which  eventually increase performance, so inner tiling should also be used when using a tiled scheme of files.

-.. todo:: a diagram here would be useful.
-I also think we need clarification on inner and outer tiling - it's not clear.

 Pyramid levels
 ~~~~~~~~~~~~~~

 The base level (highest resolution) of the pyramid will have the number of tiles defined by the tile size.
 Let's suppose our image has a size of 8192 x 8192 pixels.
 If we use a tile size of 1024 x 1024 pixels, we will have 64 (8 x 8) tiles.
 At the top of the pyramid we will have a single tile, covering the whole extent.
 In between, and considering that the number of pixels (and the number of tiles) multiplies by four at each level, we can have a level with four tiles (2 x 2) and another one with 16 (4 x 4) tiles.
 In total, we will have four levels starting at the maximum resolution defined by the original image, to the top of the pyramid, at the lowest resolution, with a single tile.

-.. todo:: needs diagram here

 The number of levels depends on the tile size.
 The following formula will calculate the number of levels required to complete the full pyramid.

 .. figure:: imgs/formula.gif

-We're assuming in this case the image is square, so it has the same value for its height and width.
-If the image isn't square but rectangular instead, the larger value of width and height should be taken (that is, the size of the longer size of the rectangle).
+We're assuming in this case the image is square, so its height and width are the same.
+If the image isn't square but rectangular instead, the larger value of the width or the height should be taken (which ever is the longer edge of the rectangle).

 Tiles are also assumed to be square—this is the most common configuration.